 No, you do not need to update your password every time you edit your submission profile.
 You can proceed to save changes to your submission profile without refilling out the password section.

-I am a submitting author and made an spelling error on the name of my coauthor(s).
+I am a submitting author and made a spelling error in the name of my coauthor(s).
 How can I update their information?

 Before the submission deadline, the submitter may log in and edit coauthor details from within the abstract.
 After the submission deadline, contact CROIabstracts@iasusa.org for corrections to the author’s information.